Follow the in-text links in the story to original source documents obtained from the FBI and annotated by The Commercial Appeal.

 No charges were filed after officials at the private school chose not to prosecute.

 Over time, however, the FBI would break the Invaders.
-Utilizing tips from Withers and other informants plus three undercover Memphis police officers who had infiltrated the group, authorities prosecuted as many as 34 Invaders on charges ranging from petty street crime to arson and the sniper wounding of a police officer.
+Utilizing tips from Withers and other informants plus three undercover Memphis police officers who had infiltrated the group,

 Although one undercover cop was famously exposed, the Invaders seemed to have little clue about Withers, who often visited the group's headquarters on Vance and shot publicity photos for them.